Valentine's Day origins: Who invented it and why do we celebrate?

 Data from Evolution Money (opens in new tab) states that each year Brits are expected to spend £262 million on flowers for Valentine's Day.
 Red roses have been confirmed as the most popular choice.
 Further stats reveal that 65% of people exchange cards on the day, whilst 14% of Brits expect chocolate to mark the romantic occasion.

-Romantic trips away are also on the rise for Valetine's Day in 2023.
-Research from Allianz Partners USA's "Top Valentine’s Day Destinations" report (opens in new tab) revealed that searches for Valentine's Day travel plans was up by 45% this year compared with 2022.
-Cancun topped the list of the No. 1 international holiday location for the big day, closely followed by St. Thomas is the first of the U.S. Virgin Islands.
+Romantic trips away are also on the rise for Valentine's Day in 2023.
+Research from Allianz Partners USA's "Top Valentine’s Day Destinations" report revealed that searches for Valentine's Day travel plans were up by 45% in 2023 compared with 2022.
+Cancun topped the list of the number one international holiday locations for the big day, closely followed by St. Thomas is the first of the U.S. Virgin Islands.

 Over Valentine's Day week, British supermarkets often release limited edition Valentine's Day treats and special Valentine's Day "dine in for two" deals for couples that prefer dinner at home or on the sofa instead.